Ty-Robb/Priority-CMS/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please see our [CONTRIBUTING.md](./CONTRIBUTING.md) for guidelines on how to contribute to this project, including our Git workflow and instructions for getting updates from the main branch.

 ## License